Silverchair: 2011–present: Breakup and "indefinite hibernation"

 The members of Silverchair have occasionally stated that they have not ruled out a reunion.
 Gillies has said that there are plans to release a new Silverchair album, which was almost finished before the hiatus.

 On 17 November 2017, the Silverchair tribute compilation album Spawn (Again): A Tribute to Silverchair was released by UNFD, with Johns saying he came to "appreciate" the experience.
 The album is composed of cover songs by Australian bands signed onto UNFD as a tribute to Silverchair, to celebrate the 20th anniversary of their album Freak Show.

 Speaking to The Daily Telegraph in 2018, Daniel Johns expressed his love for the band—and appreciation of what the band had produced—but said he had no desire to reform the band.
 In May 2020, a picture of Johns playing electric guitar appeared online, leading to the Newcastle Herald speculating that a reunion was possible.
 However, in October 2021, when Johns was interviewed by Carrie Bickmore on the Australian news-current affairs and talk show The Project, he once again affirmed that the band will not reunite, while also stating that he still plans to work on new music but has no intentions to perform live again.
-In a separate interview with Carrie Bickmore, Johns elaborated further, stating that during his time with Silverchair, he had been the victim of sustained verbal abuse from the public because of his association with the band.
-This impacted his mental health greatly.
+In a separate interview with Carrie Bickmore, Johns elaborated further, stating that during his time with Silverchair, he had been the victim of sustained verbal abuse from the public because of his association with the band, which greatly impacted his mental health.
 Johns was open to musical collaboration with his former bandmates but not as a continuation of Silverchair as a band.

+On 5 February 2021, it was announced that Silverchair's music would be distributed by Sony Music Entertainment Australia.